Your One-Stop Guide to Learning Tamil

 Tamil Textbooks and Reference Books

-Textbooks can add structure to your studies, and often have more writing-based exercises than most apps.
+Textbooks can add structure to your studies and often have more writing-based exercises than most apps.
 But make sure you know whether a textbook teaches you spoken or written Tamil before you purchase it (or put the language into practice).

 Colloquial Tamil is praised by learners for its representation of spoken Tamil.
 When it comes to listening, however, it throws you in at the deep end.
-The conversations are spoken at natural speed, which can be challenging for new learners.
+The conversations are spoken at a natural speed, which can be challenging for new learners.

 In fact, complete beginners could be better off with the accessible Spoken Tamil for Complete Beginners.
 It takes a grammar-oriented approach despite focusing on spoken Tamil.

 Once you’ve got a foundation in spoken Tamil, you might find A Reference Grammar of Spoken Tamil useful.
-It breaks down Tamil grammar in gruelling detail, making it useful if you want to review syntax or double-check conditional structures.
+It breaks down Tamil grammar in grueling detail, making it useful if you want to review syntax or double-check conditional structures.

 Tamil Fiction Books and Poetry